HutchesonJoe/HutchesonJoe/README.md

 - 👋 Hi, I’m @HutchesonJoe, but you can call me Hutch.
 - 👀 I’m interested in web development, education, public speaking, theatre, fitness, and house plants.
-- 👨🏻‍🏫 I’m currently teaching Python, API Development with Python, Ansible, and more...
+- 👨🏻‍🏫 I’m currently teaching Python, API Development with Python, Ansible, GO and more...
-- 💻 I also progam in JavaScript, React, Ruby, Ruby on Rails, and soon GO!
+- 💻 I also progam in JavaScript, React, Ruby, Ruby on Rails, and GO
 - 📫 How to reach me => joehutcheson@gmail.com

 <!---